Hedge accounting hot topics and lessons learned

 Managing forecast uncertainty

-As COVID-19 continues to disrupt the global economy, many companies face challenges around missed earnings and reduced confidence in their forecasted revenue targets.
+As the global economy continues to face disruptions, many companies face challenges around missed earnings and reduced confidence in their forecasted revenue targets.
 These consequences are more pronounced when applying hedge accounting using the critical terms match (CTM) method since you must assert that your quantity of hedged transactions will be greater than or equal to the notional of the hedging instrument — and that the timing will align.
 With significant drops or delays in sales, however, your organization could fail to earn sufficient revenue to cover the hedged amount.
 This means you could lose hedge accounting and may need to take amounts in OCI to the P&L. If your organization faces this issue, you should consider transitioning from CTM to a long-haul method, utilizing exposure windows.
 By including language in hedge documentation that allows for a three- or six-month window for the exposure to materialize and assessing effectiveness quantitatively associated with the exposure window, you can build in additional flexibility, providing more time to make up for those lost sales before they impact your hedging relationship.

 Another strategy seen in practice utilized by companies to manage forecast uncertainty while still maintaining a target level of economic coverage is intentional over-hedging.
 With this strategy, your organization enters into a derivative contract for a notional amount in excess of the underlying hedged transactions and can qualify for hedge accounting so long as the relationship is highly effective at offsetting the hedged risk.